m-kras/PowerPath/README.md

 # PowerPath
-PowerPath is an app (created with python / kivy) that lets you track your training progress by saving your individual workouts.
+PowerPath is an app (created with python / kivy) that lets you track your training progress.

 ## Features
-- Create workout blueprints
+- Create or delete workout plans
-- Delete workout blueprints
 - Start training sessions based on your saved workouts
 - View your workout history / progress
-- Edit past workouts
+- Edit or delete past workouts

+## Planned
+- Detailed statistics about your training progress (such as avg. rep range, weight difference over time,...)
+- Modern design
+- Simpler interface and UX

 ## Installation
 The app can be found on Google Play Store to install on an android device.
+(Link follows soon...)